jhsware/inferno-parcel-templates/inferno-parcel-monorepos-template/README.md

 # Inferno Monorepo Template for ParcelJS
-Setting up your Inferno-project with the ParcelJS is trivial.
+Setting up your Inferno monorepo-project with the ParcelJS is trivial.
 The trick is to add a `babel.config.json` file in your project root which tells BabelJS to pick up local `.babelrc` files from your workspaces.

 ## Getting started
 ```sh